 Prospective students should have a high school diploma or GED; high school seniors may petition for admittance.
-Youth (ages 5-17) who are interested in media arts classes may enroll in the Filmmakers at the Center program at our other arts campus - Pittsburgh Center for the Arts.
+Youth (ages 5-17) who are interested in media arts classes may enroll in the Youth Media Program.

 All classes are open to the public on a non-college credit basis.
 Independent students may also register for transferable college credit directly through Pittsburgh Filmmakers by checking the "Credit Transcript" box on the registration form and paying the appropriate tuition (see Tuition/Course Fees).
 Students wishing to register for credit through a local college or university should refer to the College/University Students section of the For Prospective Students page.

 PF reserves the right to cancel classes or sections in cases in which inadequate enrollment makes offering the classes or sections impractical.
 Faculty assignments are also subject to change.
 PF does not discriminate in its program, activities, or policies against students or prospective students because of race, national origin, religion, age, gender, or physical handicap.

 Online and paper registration for classes and workshops can be found on the Class Schedules page.
 If you choose to use a paper form, you may fill out a registration form and pay tuition and fees: